 First, in a medium-size mixing bowl, mix the cornstarch and liquid soap.
 Then, divide the mixture into small bowls or containers that are easy to carry in the bath – preferably light, a plastic container like an ice cube tray.

-Finally, add a few drops of food coloring of each batch of bathtub paint, stir with a toothpick to combine and it’s ready for play!
+Finally, add a few drops of food coloring to each batch of bathtub paint, stir with a toothpick to combine, and it’s ready for play!